Frequently Asked Questions

-- Bass Limits: There is currently a complete ban on any anglers taking Bass between November and March (inclusive) therefore any Bass caught will have to be returned, dead or alive to the sea.
+- Bass Limits: There is currently a complete ban on any anglers taking Bass between November and March (inclusive) therefore any Bass caught during that period will have to be returned, dead or alive to the sea.
 Between April and October you may keep one Bass each per day.

 - Protected Species: Some species of Sharks and Rays as well as other fish such as Silver Eels and Shad are protected.
 Your skipper will tell you if a fish may be kept or if it should be returned.